How to Configure LAGG/LACP and VLANs using SFP Ports on Two TP-Link Switches

 If you have several VLANs, you will need to repeat the above process for each VLAN on both switches.
 Note that you only need to create the same VLANs on both switches with the same VLAN IDs if you have devices on both switches that you wish to be in the same VLAN.
 If an entire VLAN resides only on one switch, you do not need to create the VLAN on both switches.
 However, depending on how you connect your switches together, you may need to create the VLAN on both switches to ensure that the VLAN traffic can reach your router.

 For example, I have my T1500G-10MPS connected to my T2600G-28TS and I have the T2600G-28TS connected to my router.
 My wireless access points are connected to my T1500G-10MPS switch.
 Because of this configuration, I need to have the same VLANs I set up on my APs (one VLAN per SSID) set up on both switches so that the VLAN traffic can traverse through the T1500G-10MPS SFP LAGG trunk port and through the trunk port set up on the T2600G-28TS that is connected to my router.
 It is important to ensure that you VLAN traffic can make its way through your network to have proper connectivity for your devices.

 If all goes well, you should now have a higher bandwidth link with failover established between the two switches and also have VLAN traffic flowing between them!
 Your existing firewall rules for your VLANs should still be applicable since from a router’s point of view, all of the devices are on their respective networks regardless of the physical connections between the devices.
 If you created additional VLANs, you will of course need to update your firewall rules to add the desired restrictions.

 For the newer firmware, go to “Maintenance” and then “Traffic Monitor”.
-You can see the traffic on the LAG ports (ports 9 and 10) are pretty even.
+You can see the traffic on the LAGG ports (ports 9 and 10) are pretty even.